hrishikeshdkakkad/mev-frontrunner/README.md

 command:

     npx hardhat node --network hardhat
-* in a different terminal run the below command to start mempool monitoring scripts
+* In a new terminal run the below command the root folder to start mempool monitoring scripts

 command:

     ts-node scripts/mempool.ts
+* In a new terminal and run the below command from the root folder to start the universial decode api.
+*
+command:

+    node uniswap-universal-decoder/app.js
 *